Thread City Cyclers

 Pulling Off: When the leader of a pace line wants to move off the front and to the rear of the group they should signal their intent to the second rider by tapping their right hip with their right hand.
 Visitors to our group may indicate the same thing by either pointing to the left in the direction they will be pulling off or flicking their right elbow out.

 Friendly Wave: It’s nice to acknowledge motorists that have given us the right of way or waited behind the group until it is safe for them to pass.

-The Finger: Yes, it is tempting to flip someone off if they honk at us or chuck something out the window, but it serves no useful purpose and exacerbates the bad blood between cyclists and motorists.
+The Finger: Yes, it is tempting to flip someone off if they honk at us or chuck something out the window.
+However, it serves no useful purpose and exacerbates the bad blood between cyclists and motorists.
 Don’t do it.

-“Clear” If a person entering an intersection sees no cars coming from either direction they may yell “clear” to the group to let them know they do not see any cars.
+“Clear” Used by the first person that approaches an intersection.
+If a cyclist entering an intersection sees no cars coming from either direction they may yell “clear” to the group to let them know they do not see any cars.
 Each individual rider is responsible for their own safety at an intersection, and each individual should make their own observations and judge for themselves whether it is safe to cross.

-As the number of riders on a ride becomes larger a number of issues begin to arise: a) it is more difficult (or impossible) for cars to pass us on narrow twisty roads, b) it becomes very difficult for the group to communicate effectively, and c) it becomes increasingly easy to “lose track” of an individual rider and leave them behind.
-Although not set in stone, the club encourages the use of the following guidelines:
+As the number of riders on a ride becomes larger a number of issues begin to arise.
+It is more difficult (or impossible) for cars to pass us on narrow twisty roads, it becomes very difficult for the group to communicate effectively, and it becomes increasingly easy to “lose track” of an individual rider and leave them behind.
+Although not set in stone, the club encourages the use of the following guidelines.